rsuchecki/NextflowCSIRO2023/index.md

 1. Add `MERGE_BAMS` process such that `samtools merge` is used (with 2 CPU threads) to merge per sample BAMs into one.
 2. Add `MERGE_BAMS` call to workflow

-Execute `nextflow run main.nf -profile singularity,zeus -resume --n 32`
+Execute `nextflow run main.nf -profile singularity,slurm -resume --n 16`

 **If** the above tasks caused you some un-recoverable issues you can rename or delete your `main.nf` and check-out a revision where the above steps have been captured,